ErpNetDocs/tech/advanced/data-objects/track-changes.md

 ### Enable or disable attributes change tracking

-You can configure one of three **rules** which determine how changes are tracked in a certain document type.
+You can configure one of three **rules** which determine how field changes are tracked in a certain document type.

+For instance, if you create a sales order, any subsequent changes to its fields may be collected in a dedicated **Change History** panel, allowing you to see technical details about each modification as well as which user made them.

-Within the **Track Attribute Changes** field, it is possible to apply one of the following values:
+Within the **Track Attribute Changes** field of a document, it is possible to enforce one of the following rules:

 - **Default** - Allows all changes within the particular document type to be tracked. **Does not** apply if the document is transitional.
 - **Force Enable** - Allows all changes to be tracked **regardless** of whether the document is transitional or not.